 The immune system is an important body system that recognizes and fights infections.
-When an organ from another person is transplanted into a recipient, the recipient's immune system recognizes the organ as being different from the normal "self" and attacks the foreign cells.
+When an organ from another person is transplanted into a recipient, the recipient's immune system recognizes the organ as being different from the normal "self," which causes it to attack the foreign cells.

 Immunosuppression medications are given in high doses, usually intravenously, at the time of the transplant.

 Oral medications are introduced during the hospital stay, and patients go home on oral medications alone.
 Doses are reduced over time, and the use of multiple medications allows for reduction of the doses of each medicine to minimize side effects.

 Immunosuppression medications weaken the body's immune system, and as a result transplant recipients are more susceptible to certain types of infections.
 Most infections can be prevented with the use of prophylactic (preventative) antibiotics and antiviral medications, which are taken for the first few months after transplant.

 Severe infections are rare, but may require hospitalization and modification of the immunosuppression plan.